Did you know? Cannabis skincare is all the rage now.

 Told you it was pretty powerful!

-On the other hand, that means a little too much moisturizer comes out every time I squeeze the tube.
+Because the texture’s so lightweight, a little too much moisturizer comes out every time I squeeze the tube.
 I have a feeling that’s why it ran out on me within a few short weeks.
 But hey, at least restocking frequently won’t break the bank. 😉

 If your skin is very dry, especially if it’s flaking or easily reddens, I don’t think this will be enough for you.
 You may want to get something richer and even more nourishing.
 It’s all about knowing what works for YOUR skin type.